Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 The third-person point of view belongs to the person (or people) being talked about.
 The third-person pronouns include he, him, his, himself, she, her, hers, herself, it, its, itself, they, them, their, theirs, and themselves.

-Third-person point of view examples
+Third-person point-of-view examples

 Tiffany used her prize money from the science fair to buy herself a new microscope.